Brown Advisory Novices’ Chase Odds for Cheltenham - September 2025

 Each-Way Betting

 An each-way bet combines a win and a place bet into one.
 If your selection wins, both parts pay out.
-If it places, the place portion pays at a reduced fraction of the Brown Advisory odds (commonly 1/5 or 1/4).
-Given how competitive the Brown Advisory can be, this type of bet provides coverage on talented outsiders.
+If it places, the place portion pays a reduced fraction of the Brown Advisory odds (commonly 1/5 or 1/4).
+Given Brown Advisory's competitive advantage, this type of bet provides coverage on talented outsiders.

 How to Read Brown Advisory Novices’ Chase Odds